Fred Yule

-Frederick Robert Yule (7 October 1893, Norfolk – 11 December 1982, Southend-on-Sea) was an English character actor, comedian and singer, mainly known for his appearances in post-war BBC Radio programmes such as ITMA, Ray's a Laugh, Band Waggon (1947 era) and The Archers.
+Frederick Robert Yule (7 October 1893 – 11 December 1982) was an English character actor, comedian and singer, mainly known for his appearances in post-war BBC Radio programmes such as ITMA, Ray's a Laugh, Band Waggon (1947 era) and The Archers.

+Career

-He began his stage career as a singer in pantomime, West End musicals and music hall.
+Born in Norfolk, Yule began his stage career as a singer in pantomime, West End musicals and music hall.
 He first broadcast in 1925, as the vocalist with Herman Darewski's orchestra.
-After that he became a prolific broadcaster with a wide range, including variety, drama, features, talks, and programmes for young listeners.
+After that, he became a prolific broadcaster with a wide range, including variety, drama, features, talks, and programmes for young listeners.
 His voice was well known to a generation of radio listeners as the one that stopped "the mighty roar of London's traffic" at the start of each episode of In Town Tonight.

-He also provided more than one voice in a radio adaptation of "Three Men in a Boat" by Hubert Gregg.
-This was repeated, after many years in the archives, on BBC Radio 4 extra.
-His sole film appearance was in The Charcoal-Burner's Son (1939).
+Yule also provided more than one voice in a radio adaptation of Three Men in a Boat by Hubert Gregg.
+This was repeated, after many years in the archives, on BBC Radio 4 Extra.
+Yule's sole film appearance was in The Charcoal-Burner's Son (1939).

+Personal life and death

-He was married to music hall actress Doreen Monte.
+He was married to the music hall actress Doreen Monte.
+Yule died in Southend-on-Sea, Essex, on 11 December 1982, aged 89.